Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Introduction

 In particular, point tallies can only calculate brightness accurately when placed far from the source, such that the entire moderator surface lies within the corresponding phase~space volume and by using artificial collimators to define the required angular divergence \cite{zanini_design_2019, ornl_2017}.
 This is typically applicable in spallation sources and high-power research reactors, where neutron guides must be positioned several meters away from the moderator due to intense radiation levels.

 In contrast, in compact low-energy neutron sources, the guides can be placed much closer to the moderator due to lower radiation levels \cite{bruckel_conceptual_nodate}.
 As a result, the required phase~space volume may cover only a portion of the moderator surface.
-While in these situations, surface current tallies can be more practical for brightness calculations \cite{batkov_unperturbed_2013, rizzi_intense_2024}, they have an important limitation: they measure brightness only in one direction, i.e. the direction normal to the tally surface \cite{niita_phitsparticle_2006, kulesza_mcnp_2022}.
-This restricts their ability to capture brightness in other angular directions.
-This is crucial in cases where the neutron emission is non-uniform.
+In these situations, surface current tallies can be more practical for brightness calculations \cite{batkov_unperturbed_2013, rizzi_intense_2024}.
+However, because they calculate the neutron flux only in a single fixed direction \cite{niita_phitsparticle_2006, kulesza_mcnp_2022}, they cannot capture brightness in other angular directions.
+This is crucial in cases where the neutron emission is non-uniform and the peak brightness occurs in a direction different from the one assumed by the tally.

 Therefore, neither surface current tallies nor point tallies are sufficient when a comprehensive scan of brightness across position and direction is required.
 The need for a more flexible and reliable tool was the motivation to create a tool for brightness calculation and it is the subject of this paper.